-Medical Director, Behavioral Health Center , 34.30 SUBSPECIALITY PRIVILEGES (MD/DO) Note: If you are requesting specialized privileges, you need to request separate Adult Core privileges unless you intend to restrict your practice EXCLUSIVELY to the subspecialty area(s).
-In addition to criteria noted in 34.10, psychiatrists must possess training that qualifies them as subspecialists in an area of psychiatry and must provide evidence of qualifications, i.e. certificate of completion of specialized training in a recognized area or subspecialty board certification.
-Requested Approved AA AA GUU D DOMGUA ATTOM 34.31-CHILD PSYCHIATRY Psychiatric assessment and treatment (see Pasia Privileges shove) of nationts under 10 Psychiatric assessment and treatment (see Basic Privileges above) of patients under 19 years of age, including clinical interactions with adult individuals connected to the child, as indicated for the assessment and treatment of the child. indicated for the assessment and treatment of the office.
-PREREQUISITES: Currently Board eligible, Board certified, or Re Certified in Child Psychiatry, or a member of the Clinical Service prior to 10/17/00, or documentation of 2 years or more of applicable clinical experience in Child Psychiatry approved by the Chief of Psychiatry PROCTORING: 5 proctored cases within the first year REAPPOINTMENT: 4 cases in each 2 year period V 1 34.32 ADOLESCENT PSYCHIATRY (MD/DO) Psychiatric assessment and treatment (see Basic Privileges above) of patients from 14 through 18 years of age, including clinical interactions with adult individuals connected to the child, as indicated for the assessment and treatment of the child.
-PREREQUISITES: Possess Basic Privileges in Psychiatry; Currently Board Admissible, Board Certified, or Re Certified by the American Board of Psychiatry and Neurology in General Psychiatry who in addition to general psychiatry training has two years or more of documented sufficient, specialized training and experience in working with adolescents and their families approved by the Chief of Psychiatry, and has demonstrated competence to examine and treat adolescents comprehensively, or a member of the Service prior to 10/17/00.
+San Francisco General Hospital 1001 Potrero Ave San Francisco, CA 94110 Medical Director, Behavioral Health Center 34.30 SUBSPECIALITY PRIVILEGES (MD/DO) Note: If you are requesting specialized privileges, you need to request separate Adult Core privileges unless you intend to restrict your practice EXCLUSIVELY to the subspecialty area(s).
+In addition to criteria noted in 34.10, psychiatrists must possess training that qualifies them as subspecialists in an area of psychiatry and must provide evidence of qualifications, i.e. certificate of completion of specialized training in a recognized area or subspecialty board 34.31 CHILD PSYCHIATRY Psychiatric assessment and treatment (see Basic Privileges above) of patients under 19 years of age, including clinical interactions with adult individuals connected to the child, as indicated for the assessment and treatment of the child.
+PREREQUISITES: Currently Board-eligible, Board certified, or Re-Certified in Child Psychiatry, or a member of the Clinical Service prior to 10/17/00, or documentation of 2 years or more of applicable clinical experience in Child Psychiatry approved by the Chief of Psychiatry PROCTORING: 5 proctored cases within the first year REAPPOINTMENT: 4 cases in each 2 year period 34.32 ADOLESCENT PSYCHIATRY (MD/DO) Psychiatric assessment and treatment (see Basic Privileges above) of patients from 14 through 18 years of age, including clinical interactions with adult individuals connected to the child, as indicated for the assessment and treatment of the child.
+PREREQUISITES: Possess Basic Privileges in Psychiatry; Currently Board Admissible, Board Certified, or Re-Certified by the American Board of Psychiatry and Neurology in General Psychiatry who in addition to general psychiatry training has two years or more of documented sufficient, specialized training and experience in working with adolescents and their families approved by the Chief of Psychiatry, and has demonstrated competence to examine and treat adolescents comprehensively, or a member of the Service prior to 10/17/00.
 PROCTORING: 5 proctored adolescent cases within the first year.
-REAPPOINTMENT: Peer review of 4 cases in each 2 year period 34.33 ELECTROCONVULSIVE THERAPY (ECT) ADULT PATIENTS (MD/DO) 34.33 ELECTROCONVULSIVE THERAPY (ECT) ADULT PATIENTS (MD/DO) Assessment of candidate patients, patient selection; ECT treatment; post treatment monitoring of patients in collaboration with SFGHTC Anesthesia staff.
-PREREQUISITES: Possess Basic Privileges in Psychiatry; documentation successful completion of specific ECT training within the past 3 years (if training completed prior to 3 years ago, documentation of ECT clinical activity in good standing with an average of at least 5 cases annually during the prior 3 years), or a member of the Service prior to 10/17/00.
-DROCTORING: 5 me stored cases by physician privileged for ECT treatment at SECUTO.
-PROCTORING: 5 proctored cases by physician privileged for ECT treatment at SFGHTC or other institution required prior to independent practice of ECT (i.e. if first 5 treatment cases; if proctored by a staff member of another institution, proctoring must be completed prior to granting of privilege).
-1 1 1 1 6 1 6 1 1 1 1 6 7 7
+REAPPOINTMENT: 4 cases in each 2 year period 34.33 ELECTROCONVULSIVE THERAPY (ECT)-ADULT PATIENTS (MD/DO) 10/17/00.
+SFGHZSFGTC

+Assessment of candidate patients, patient selection; ECT treatment; post-treatment monitoring of patients in collaboration with SFGHZSFGTC Anesthesia staff.
+PREREQUISITES: Possess Basic Privileges in Psychiatry; documentation successful completion of specific ECT training within the past 3 years (if training completed prior to 3 years ago, documentation of ECT clinical activity in good standing with an average of at least 5 cases annually during the prior 3 years), or a member of the Service prior to or other institution required prior to independent practice of ECT (i.e. if first 5 treatment cases; if proctored by a staff member of another institution, proctoring must be completed prior to granting of privilege).